grapheneaffiliate/e8-theory-of-everything/E8_FINAL_DERIVATION_REPORT.md

 ### 1.1 The Problem

 The Standard Model of particle physics contains 19+ free parameters that must be measured experimentally.
-These include:
-- Gauge coupling constants (g₁, g₂, g₃)
-- The Weinberg angle (θ_W)
-- Fermion masses and mixing angles
-- The Higgs potential parameters
+Additionally, gravity remains unquantized.
 The origin of these numbers has remained unexplained since the 1970s.

 ### 1.2 The Hypothesis

-We hypothesize that all Standard Model parameters emerge from the **geometry** of the E8 exceptional Lie algebra when projected onto 4-dimensional spacetime.
-Specifically:
+We hypothesize that all Standard Model parameters AND gravity emerge from the **geometry** of the E8 exceptional Lie algebra when projected onto 4-dimensional spacetime.

-1. The **topology** (N=12 gauge bosons) emerges from spectral gap selection
-2. The **couplings** emerge from Dynkin indices of the projected root system
-3. The **masses** emerge from geometric lengths of projected vectors

 ### 1.3 Previous Work